IntentArchitect/Docs/articles/module-building/overview/overview.md

 ---
-uid: overview
+uid: module-building.overview
 ---
 # Overview

 ## The Two Development Roles

-In the same way that traditional software development teams have members who fulfil different roles (such as developing infrastructure, architecture, backends, front-end applications, API integration and consumer services, etc.) Intent Architect is no different in that developers who design and implement Applications may be different to the developers who supply the [Modules](xref:modules.about-modules) that support the ability for the Application developers to function (more efficiently) and deliver value.
+In the same way that traditional software development teams have members who fulfil different roles (such as developing infrastructure, architecture, backends, front-end applications, API integration and consumer services, etc.) Intent Architect is no different in that developers who design and implement Applications may be different to the developers who supply the [Modules](xref:application-development.extensions.about-modules) that support the ability for the Application developers to function (more efficiently) and deliver value.

 ![Overview](images/overview-two-development-roles.png)